-No defensive player, other than a properly equipped goalkeeper, can enter his own crease with the perceived intent of blocking a shot or acting as a goalie.
+Defensive players may enter the crease at any time may play the ball in the crease.
+However no defensive player, other than a properly equipped goalkeeper, can enter his own crease with the perceived intent of blocking a shot or acting as a goalie.
 Penalty: first violation is a technical foul on the defensive player.
 A second violation by the same player will be enforced as a releasable unsportsmanlike conduct personal foul.

 F. PERSONAL AND EJECTION FOULS Personal fouls are those of a serious nature.
 They include either safety or sportsmanship violations.

 PENALTY: The penalty for a personal foul shall be a 1, 2, or 3 minute penalty depending on the official's discretion and severity of the foul.

+CROSS-CHECK

+ILLEGAL BODY CHECK

+CHECKS INVOLVING THE HEAD/NECK

+TARGETING

+ILLEGAL CROSSE OR CROSSE TOSS DIRECTED AT AN INDIVIDUAL

+USE OF ILLEGAL EQUIPMENT

+SLASHING

+TRIPPING

+UNNECESSARY ROUGHNESS

-CROSS-CHECK ILLEGAL BODY CHECK CHECKS INVOLVING THE HEAD/NECK TARGETING ILLEGAL CROSSE OR CROSSE TOSS DIRECTED AT AN INDIVIDUAL USE OF ILLEGAL EQUIPMENT SLASHING TRIPPING UNNECESSARY ROUGHNESS UNSPORTSMANLIKE CONDUCT (Report all ethics or conduct problems (for players, coaches, parents or teams) to the PALYLL Board.
+UNSPORTSMANLIKE CONDUCT (Report all ethics or conduct problems (for players, coaches, parents or teams) to the PALYLL Board.

-FOULING OUT (Five Penalty Minutes) AND EJECTION
+FOULING OUT AND EJECTION

-1. Five minutes of personal fouls (time served) will make the player ineligible for further participation in the game.

-2 Fighting or maligning of a player or official by a coach or player will result in the expulsion from the remainder of the game and suspension shall extend to the next game.
+- 1. The first to occur of the assessment of four minutes of personal fouls (time served) or four personal fouls shall result in disqualification and make the player ineligible for further participation in the game. - 2 Fighting or maligning of a player or official by a coach or player will result in the expulsion from the remainder of the game and suspension shall extend to the next game.
 The suspension for such an infraction will be up to the judgment and discretion of the NCPALYLL Board.